aspauldingcode/JBudget/PLAN.md

   - Data: JSON files; DTO records
   - GUI: none
   - Deliverable: Persist and restore app state.
+  - Micro-Exercises:
+    - Implement `JsonStore.save(AppState)` and `load()` using Jackson.
+    - Create a simple DTO record for transactions and map from domain to DTO.
+    - Save state, clear in-memory data, then load and print a confirmation.

 ### Week 16 — Threads & Executors
   - Package: `week16_threads_executors`